 The easiest way to find your Snipping Tool is to do a computer search.
 Click on the Start button.
 Type Snipping Tool in the search box.
 The tool should be an option you can open by clicking on the link.

 A pop-up box will open with tools for using the Snipping Tool.
-Be sure your settings are set for rectangle.
+Be sure your settings are set for the rectangle.
 Click the New button.

 Using the snipping tool, draw a box around the part of the PDF file you want to save.
 The rectangle will open in the Snipping Tool.

 Step 4 – The Snipping Tool

 Now that your PDF image is saved, you need to add it to Google Slides.

 Go back to the Google slide you set up earlier.

 Search for where you saved the image or open the folder where the image was saved and drag the image onto the slide.